A traveler checking flight status on a digital signage display at an airport, showcasing real-time departure updates and check-in information.

 If you're thinking about using digital signage in your business, it helps to know what's happening behind the scenes.
 The good news?
 It's not rocket science.

-• Content Management System (CMS): This is the control center.
-The CMS lets you upload videos, images, text, or live feeds and decide when and where they show up.
-Want to update all your displays at once?
-The CMS makes that easy.
+The control center.
+Upload videos, images, text, or live feeds and decide when and where they show up.

-• Media Player: Think of this as the translator.
-It takes your scheduled content from the CMS and plays it back on your screens.
-Some are standalone devices, others are built into the display (especially in system-on-chip displays).
+The translator.
+Takes your scheduled content from the CMS and plays it back on your screens.

 Cloud-Based Digital Signage System Architecture – Media Players & Content Distribution